webpioneers/facebook-php-graph-sdk/README.md

 $ ./vendor/bin/phpunit --exclude-group integration
 ```

 ## Contributing

 For us to accept contributions you will have to first have signed the [Contributor License Agreement](https://developers.facebook.com/opensource/cla).
-Please see [CONTRIBUTING](https://github.com/facebook/php-graph-sdk/blob/master/CONTRIBUTING.md) for details.
+Please see [CONTRIBUTING](https://github.com/joelbutcher/facebook-graph-sdk-php-8/blob/master/CONTRIBUTING.md) for details.

 ## License

-Please see the [license file](https://github.com/facebook/php-graph-sdk/blob/master/LICENSE) for more information.
+Please see the [license file](https://github.com/joelbutcher/facebook-graph-sdk-php-8/blob/master/LICENSE) for more information.

 ## Security Vulnerabilities

-If you have found a security issue, please contact the maintainers directly at [me@sammyk.me](mailto:me@sammyk.me).
+If you have found a security issue, please contact the maintainers directly at [joel@joelbutcher.co.uk](mailto:joel@joelbutcher.co.uk).